toddcf/code-snippets/css/background.md

 `div {background: rgba(0, 0, 0, 0.5);}`

-This is better than using `opacity`, which would cause the children of that div to inherit the opacity as well -- meaning that your text will be hard to read on top of the background.
+This is better than using `opacity`, which would cause the children of that div to inherit that opacity as well -- meaning that your text will be hard to read on top of the background.

 ## Sections